lendefi-dao/dao-docs/Ecosystem/Ecosystem.md

 - events-emits: {Reward} event

-- throws: CustomError("INVALID_AMOUNT") if the amount is 0
+- throws: InvalidAmount if the amount is 0

-- throws: CustomError("REWARD_LIMIT") if the amount exceeds the maximum reward limit
+- throws: RewardLimit if the amount exceeds the maximum reward limit

-- throws: CustomError("REWARD_SUPPLY_LIMIT") if the total rewarded amount exceeds the reward supply
+- throws: RewardSupplyLimit if the total rewarded amount exceeds the reward supply

 ```solidity